-100% of share of the Batumi Airport, or rather "Batumi Airport" LLC (which is also the old state company) was transferred to "TAV Batumi Operations" LLC for management.
-This transfer took place shortly after the Tbilisi airport was transferred, when the negotiations were held between the parties that the investor was ready to invest in the Batumi Airport if the period of management of the Tbilisi Airport would be extended for several years.
+100% of share of the Batumi Airport, or rather "Batumi Airport" LLC (which is also the old state company) is transferred to "TAV Batumi Operations" LLC for management.
+This transfer took place shortly after the Tbilisi airport transfer.
+Investor was ready to invest in the Batumi Airport if the period of management of the Tbilisi Airport would be extended for several years.

-The land plot and the main other property of the Airport also belongs to UAG and is leased to the operator company of the Batumi Airport.
+The land plot and the majority of other property of the Airport belongs to UAG and is leased to the operator company of the Batumi Airport.